idsvandermolen/gis-example/README.md

 Start the container with `mise run start`, which exposes the correct ports (localhost:5173), binds the `data` directory and starts the container.

 ### Start the frontend container
-Go to the `frontend` folder and start the container with `mise run start`, which exposes the correct ports (localhost:8000) and starts the container.
+Start the container with `mise run start`, which exposes the correct ports (localhost:8000) and starts the container.

 ### Start the containers with docker-compose
 I've currently only tested it with `podman-compose up`, but `docker-compose up` should most likely work as well.